AshlinHarris/Spinners.jl/README.md

 Draw a string animation cycle (spinner) until a given command completes.
 See the [documentation](https://ashlinharris.github.io/Spinners.jl/stable/#Examples) for examples, and for further information.

-Currently, the `\@spinners` macro doesn't allow customization, but this is will be the development focus for v0.3.
+Currently, the `\@spinner` macro doesn't allow customization, but this is will be the development focus for v0.3.
 The function `spinner()` allows customization but doesn't actually run the spinner as a separate process and will be deprecated in v0.3.
 The API might change drastically until v1.0.